 The PIM system's client (the main department that initiated the implementation) doesn't always know how product information is handled in other departments, and so cannot provide reliable details about every nuance of that work.
 For example, one large company that received products from another enterprise within its holding claimed that all attributes were generated inside the holding and subject to management.

-When we started analyzing the roles and information models, we suspected this was simply impossible: the data was extremely fragmented, and maintaining it would require far too much effort.
-After numerous negotiations, we found out that two-thirds of the attributes are loaded directly from supplier factories and are not processed any further within the holding — meaning they need neither to be entered nor modified, only imported.
+When we started analyzing the roles and information models, we suspected that this was simply impossible: the data was extremely fragmented, and maintaining it would require too much effort.
+After numerous discussions, we found out that two thirds of the attributes are loaded directly from supplier factories and are then not processed in any way within the holding company, meaning they do not need to be entered or changed - they only need to be imported.

 Had we implemented the PIM relying only on the client's first comment, the product card's information model would have been more complex both in architecture and in operational properties.